MrRobinOfficial/Guide-UnrealEngine/README.md

 Highly recommend taking a short class of native C++.
 Here is a video link to ~1h long [video tutorial from Mosh](https://www.youtube.com/watch?v=ZzaPdXTrSb8).

 Using C++ with Unreal Engine allows developers to take advantage of the engine's full feature set, including advanced graphics rendering, physics simulations, networking, and AI.

 C++ also offers a level of control and customization that is not available through visual scripting alone.
 Developing with C++ in Unreal Engine also allows for better debugging and profiling, as well as the ability to optimize performance through techniques such as multithreading and memory management.

 Additionally, C++ code can be integrated with third-party libraries, providing even greater flexibility and functionality.

-**To use C++ effectively with Unreal Engine, it's important to have a strong foundation in programming principles and an understanding of Unreal Engine's architecture and conventions.
-It's also important to take advantage of the resources available, such as the Unreal Engine documentation and community forums, as well as to collaborate with other developers to share knowledge and best practices.**
+**To use C++ effectively with Unreal Engine**, it's important to have a strong foundation in programming principles and an understanding of Unreal Engine's architecture and conventions.
+It's also important to take advantage of the resources available, such as the Unreal Engine documentation and community forums, as well as to collaborate with other developers to share knowledge and best practices.

-*In summary, using C++ with Unreal Engine provides a powerful and flexible development environment that allows for greater control and customization of games and interactive experiences.
-While it can be more challenging than using visual scripting, the benefits in terms of performance and functionality make it a valuable tool for experienced developers.*

 ### 🟢 Benefits of using C++ with Unreal Engine